polyaxon/polyaxon/templates/experimentation/jobs.md

 ```

 This command will show the resources in real time for that job.

+## Information and statuses

+You can also get the information about the job and its statuses chronologically.

 !!! info "More details"
     For more details about this command please run `polyaxon job --help`,